ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ##### week-day-format (optional)

 The format to use for displaying the day of the week in the calendar view.
-Default: non-ISO-standard single character weekday.
+The default format is the non-ISO-standard single character weekday.

 ##### locale (optional)

 The locale to use for rendering the calendar view.
-Default: `"en"`
+The default locale is `"en"`.

 ##### number-of-months (optional)

 The number of months to display at one time in the calendar view.
-Default: `"1"`
+The default is `"1"`.

 ##### first-day-of-week (optional)

-The day 0-6 of the first day of the week.
-Default `"0"` (Sunday)
+The day to specify as the first day of the week (0-6).
+The default value is `"0"` (Sunday).

 ##### blocked (optional)